Gypping in the Marsh: the cabbage capital of Lincolnshire

 The 15th Earl of Gypping preparing for the Feast Day of Saint Bodkin in 1896

-This rare early photograph, taken in Saint Bodkin's church in 1896, shows the 15th Earl of Gypping, resplendent in his long, flowing cloak and goat head mask, preparing for the ceremony that forms the climax of the day (in more ways than one) on the Feast Day of Saint Bodkin.
+This photograph, taken in Saint Bodkin's church in 1896, shows the 15th Earl of Gypping, resplendent in his long, flowing cloak and goat head mask and holding the Sacred Knife of Bodkin, preparing for the ceremony that forms the climax of the day (in more ways than one) on the Feast Day of Saint Bodkin.

-An early photograph from 1896 of the 15th Earl of Gypping in a goat's head mask and red cloak
+A photograph from 1896 of the 15th Earl of Gypping in a goat's head mask and red cloak, holding the Sacred Knife of Bodkin

 The 15th Earl of Gypping preparing for the 1896 Feast Day of Saint Bodkin